Effective 2-way Communication

 Key factors affecting speech communication

-Inner ear distortion.
+- Inner ear distortion.
 Next, let's consider the ear itself.
 Simply making sounds louder doesn't render those sounds easier to understand.
 Sensory cells and nerve fibers in the inner ear work most effectively at low to moderate sound levels.
-At high sounds levels, signals within the inner ear become distorted, and auditory function is diminished.
-Just as music can lose its quality if played through a stereo speaker at full volume, speech becomes distorted when entering the ear at very high levels.
+At high sound levels, signals within the inner ear become distorted, and auditory function is diminished.
+Just as music can lose its quality if played through a stereo speaker at full volume, speech can become distorted when entering the ear at very high levels.

 Options for improving communication

 If companies are concerned that noise may be interfering with 2-way communication for their workers, then a complete Communication Survey is warranted.
 Where possible, engineering noise controls should be considered as a first line of defense to reduce noise at its source.
 Other solutions to consider: